On a notion of "Galois closure" for extensions of rings: The -closures of the degenerate rings

 \subsection{Preliminaries from $S_n$-representation theory}

 In this subsection, we collect several facts from $S_n$-representation theory that we use in the proof of Theorem~\ref{degtheorem} (made more precise in Theorem~\ref{thm:main}).

 For us, given a positive integer $n$, a {\it partition of $n$} is an $n$-tuple $\lambda=(\lambda_1,\dots,\lambda_n)$ satisfying $n\geq\lambda_1\geq\dots\geq\lambda_n\geq0$ and $\sum \lambda_i=n$.
-We often drop the $\lambda_i=0$ in our notation, so that the partition $(3,1,0,0)$ of 3, for example, is denoted simply as $(3,1)$.
-Partitions of $n$ play a key role in $S_n$-representation theory due to the following theorem (see, for example, \cite[2.1.12]{repthy}). \begin{theorem} If $K$ is a field of characteristic $0$ or of characteristic $p>n$, then there is a canonical bijection between partitions of $n$ and irreducible $S_n$-representations over $K$. \end{theorem}
+We often drop the $\lambda_i=0$ in our notation, so that the partition $(3,1,0,0)$ of 4, for example, is denoted simply as $(3,1)$.
+Partitions of $n$ play a key role in $S_n$-representation theory due to the following theorem (see, for example, \cite[\S2.1.12]{repthy}). \begin{theorem} If $K$ is a field of characteristic $0$ or of characteristic $p>n$, then there is a canonical bijection between the set of partitions of $n$ and the set of isomorphism classes of irreducible $S_n$-representations over $K$. \end{theorem}

-Given a partition $\lambda$, we denote by $V_\lambda$ the corresponding irreducible $S_n$-representation.
-The $V_\lambda$ are called Specht modules and can, in fact, be defined over the integers.
-We associate to $\lambda$ a \emph{Young diagram}, which consists of $n$ rows of boxes with $\lambda_i$ boxes on the $i^{th}$ row.
-For example, the Young diagram of $\lambda=(4,2,2,1)$ is
+Given a partition $\mu$, we denote by $V_\mu$ the corresponding irreducible $S_n$-representation.
+The $V_\mu$ are called Specht modules and can, in fact, be defined over the integers.
+We associate to $\mu$ a \emph{Young diagram}, which consists of $n$ rows of boxes with $\mu_i$ boxes on the $i^{th}$ row.
+For example, the Young diagram of $\mu=(4,2,2,1)$ is

+A \emph{generalized Young tableau of shape} $\mu$ is a function $f$ which assigns a positive integer to every box of the Young diagram of $\mu$.
+We depict $f$ by drawing the Young diagram of $\mu$ and filling in each box with the positive integer assigned to it by $f$.
+For example,

-If $\lambda$ and $\mu$ are two partitions of $n$, and if $k=|\{i:\lambda_i\neq0\}|$, then a \emph{Young tableau of shape} $\mu$ \emph{and content} $\lambda$ is an assignment to each box of the Young diagram of $\mu$ an element of $\{1,2,\dots,k\}$ in such a way that the element $i$ has been assigned to exactly $\lambda_i$ boxes.
+is a generalized Young diagram of shape $(4,3,2)$.
+If $\lambda$ is another partition of $n$, then we say $f$ is a \emph{Young tableau of shape} $\mu$ \emph{and content} $\lambda$ if $f$ assigns the number $i$ to exactly $\lambda_i$ boxes.
 Such a Young tableau is called \emph{semi-standard} if the numbers assigned to the boxes of the Young diagram of $\mu$ weakly increase across rows and strongly increase down columns.
 For example, both

 are Young tableaux of shape $(5,3,1)$ and content $(4,2,2,1)$, but only the first is semi-standard.
-The \emph{Kostka\ number} $K_{\lambda\mu}$ is defined to be the number of semi-standard Young tableaux of shape $\mu$ and content $\lambda$. \begin{definition} \emph{If $\lambda$ and $\mu$ are two partitions of $n$, we say $\mu$ \emph{dominates} $\lambda$ and write $\mu\triangleright\lambda$ if $\sum_{i=1}^{j}\mu_i\geq\sum_{i=1}^j\lambda_i$ for all $j$.} \end{definition}
+The \emph{Kostka\ number} $K_{\mu\lambda}$ is defined to be the number of semi-standard Young tableaux of shape $\mu$ and content $\lambda$. \begin{definition} \emph{If $\lambda$ and $\mu$ are two partitions of $n$, we say $\mu$ \emph{dominates} $\lambda$ and write $\mu\triangleright\lambda$ if $\sum_{i=1}^{j}\mu_i\geq\sum_{i=1}^j\lambda_i$ for all $j$.} \end{definition}